wp-plugins/gator-cache/readme.txt

 == Description ==

-Gator Cache is easy to manage page cache for Wordpress.
+Gator Cache is an easy to manage page cache for Wordpress.
 Once installed, it automatically updates new and updated content in your cache.
 This keeps your website fresh while adding the superior performance advantage of a cache.
 Key features are as follows:

 *   Greatly increases site performance by adding a page cache
 *   Automatic update of cache when content is published or updated
 *   Automatic update of cache when comments are approved
 *   Compatible with WooCommerce, will not cache mini-cart in page
 *   Compatible with bbPress, updates when topics, replies, etc are added
+*   Compatible with Wordpress HTTPS, will cache pages secured by the plugin when applicable
 *   Posts can be cached for logged-in Wordpress users by role.
 You can cache pages for Subscribers, Customers or other roles while skipping the cache for Administrators.
 *   Http caching supported with Apache and Nginx